Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 The AI Gateway supports two types of LLM requests:

 * completion : A type of request where the AI system is asked to generate a textual output based on a single prompt.
 * chat : A type of request that is part of a conversational AI interface.
-In a `chat` request, the AI is epxected to return a dialgo response to user input.
-The AI system bases its reponse on the conversational history.
+In a `chat` request, the AI is expected to return a dialog response to user input.
+The AI system bases its response on the conversational history.

 The initial set of AI Providers supported by the core proxy behavior are: